eecs280staff/tutorials/docs/setup_vscode_wsl.md

 You can also open your project folder through the VS Code interface.
 Go to `View` > `Command Palette` (or press <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>p</kbd>).
 Search for and select `WSL: Open Folder in WSL`, then find your project folder.

-You should see your project open in VS Code, with "WSL: Ubuntu" in the lower left corner.
+You should see your project open in VS Code, with "WSL: Ubuntu-24.04" in the lower left corner.

 Finally, open the integrated terminal within VS Code.
 Go to `Terminal` > `New Terminal` (or press <kbd>ctrl</kbd> + <kbd>`</kbd>).
 The integrated terminal will automatically use your project directory as its working directory, and using it is easier than switching back and forth to your separate terminal window.

 <div id="pitfall-wsl-mode" class="primer-spec-callout warning" markdown="1">
 **Pitfall:** Make sure you're in WSL mode.
-Double check that the lower left corner says "WSL: Ubuntu".
+Double check that the lower left corner says "WSL: Ubuntu-24.04".

 <img src="images/vscode_wsl_069.png" width="768px">

-If you accidentally open VS Code in Windows mode, you won't see "WSL: Ubuntu" in the lower left corner, your integrated terminal may default to powershell, and compiling/running C++ code won't work correctly.
+If you accidentally open VS Code in Windows mode, you won't see "WSL: Ubuntu-24.04" in the lower left corner, your integrated terminal may default to powershell, and compiling/running C++ code won't work correctly.

 <img src="images/vscode_wsl_070.png" width="768">